0xPolygonID/tutorials/mkdocs/docs/wallet/wallet-sdk/polygonid-sdk/example-app.md

       which, in our case shows:
 `/bin/zsh`

-2. This opens the `.zshrc` configurtion window (for the Z Shell).
+2. This opens the `.zshrc` configuration window (for the Z Shell).
 Press "I" to initiate the insert mode.
 3. Run the following command to set your path variable:
    ```
    export PATH="$PATH:/Flutter-Directory-Path/flutter/bin"